Skip to main content

 • VNC does not support sound emulation.

-• One can get better performance emulating a GPU by having appropriate software installed directly into a guest OS.
+• You can get better performance emulating a GPU by having appropriate software installed directly into a guest OS.
 Such software also often provides sound emulation as well.

-It is worth understanding what technologies are being used for virtualization by Unraid as documentation on these technologies will not be Unraid specific.
-Also, many issues relating to these technology components can be common across all Linux systems using a particular technology component so often answers can be found in places other than the Unraid forums.
+It is worth understanding which technologies are being used for virtualization by Unraid, as documentation on these technologies will not be Unraid-specific.
+Also, many issues relating to these technology components can be common across all Linux systems using a particular technology component, so answers can often be found in places other than the Unraid forums.

 Particulars of the Unraid implementation of VM support are: